ratazzi/hola/README.md

 > **Brewfile + mise.toml + dotfiles = Done**

 Set up your Mac in minutes.
-Hola is a zero-dependency configuration manager written in Zig.
+Hola is a single-binary configuration manager written in Zig.
 It installs Homebrew packages, sets up dotfiles, and configures macOS defaults—all from a single command.

 ## What You Need

 Create `username/dotfiles` on GitHub with three simple files:

-### 1. 🍺 **Brewfile** (Homebrew's native format)
+### 1. 🍺 **~/.Brewfile** (Homebrew's native format)

 ```ruby
 brew "tmux"